yujhongmicrosoft/gov-function-sample-webapp/README.md

 #### Step 1: Deploy Resources to Azure Government

 After clicking on the "Deploy to Azure Gov" button below, you will be prompted with a ARM deployment template in the portal.
-Fill in the values for your AAD client id and domain name with the values saved in step 7 and 8 in the previous section.
 Enter the name of your choice for the App plan name parameter, and click create.

+1. Web app
+2. Storage Queue
+3. Cosmos database
+4. Blob storage
+5. Cognitive services account
 <a href="https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fyujhongmicrosoft%2Fgov-function-sample%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/AzureGov.png" />
 </a>

+#### Step 2: Set connection strings in Function App